-What is it?
+What is a Lisfranc injury?

-The diagnosis of a Lisfranc injury is made from your symptoms, performing an exam, reviewing xrays, and sometimes additional tests.
-Your doctor will examine the middle part of your foot to identify the location(s) of pain and perform specialized tests to check the stability of this area.
-X-rays may demonstrate broken and or shifted bones in the middle of the foot.
-Sometimes X-rays wihile atanding or with pressure applied in order to identify shifting of bones in the foot.
-MRI may be helpful to see if the ligaments in the foot are damaged.
-CT scan can help determine the extent of the bone injury and is useful when planning surgery.
+The diagnosis of a Lisfranc injury is made using several things: your symptoms, a foot exam, X-rays and other tests.
+Your orthopaedic foot and ankle specialist will examine the middle part of your foot to identify the location of pain and perform tests to check the stability of this area.
+X-rays may show broken and or shifted bones in the middle of the foot.
+Sometimes X-rays will be taken while you are standing in order to better identify the shifting of bones in the foot.
+An MRI scan may be helpful to see if the ligaments in the foot are damaged.
+A CT scan can help determine the extent of the bone injury and is useful when planning surgery.

 Frequently Asked Questions